labrax/labrax.github.io/_posts/2021-05-17-life-percent.markdown

 Thinking of the 4 years when I did my PhD, they accounted for about 14% of my life up to that stage.
 And they are expected to count for about 5% of my life!

-That is quite an amount of it!
+That is quite an amount of time!

 **The calculator:**
 <form>